Biringan: History and cultural impact

-Folklore about the city began circulating in the 1960s as there was a legend surrounding an American shipment for expensive construction materials which was allegedly addressed to Biringan, confusing the staff.
+Folklore about the city began circulating in the 1960s, when there was a legend surrounding an American shipment for expensive construction materials which was allegedly addressed to Biringan, confusing the staff.
 There was a legend that a Japanese company believed that there were rich deposits of gold and uranium in the area through satellite images.
 They began work immediately, setting up a large work site in the town of San Jorge, but accidents plagued the project from the start, forcing the company to shut down operations and abandon the project to avoid bankruptcy and cut their losses.
 The city was featured on the Mel & Joey talk show with a story from an alleged witness.
 When the internet became popular, the myth spread there as people who claimed to be from Biringan commented in posts related to the mythical city.

 The 2009 Filipino supernatural horror film T2, directed by Samar native Chito S. Roño, is loosely based on the legend of Biringan.
 The 2018 Filipino film Gusto Kita With All My Hypothalamus by Dwein Baltazar discusses a person attempting to walk to Biringan in search of his mother.
 Swipe Right To Disappear, a film discussing Biringan from Cebu was featured in the 2019 Metro Manila Film Festival.
 An upcoming film about Biringan was also announced by Mentorque Productions in 2024.

+The upcoming 2026 DreamWorks Animation feature film, Forgotten Island, has the principal setting of Nakali, its name a clipping of the Filipino word nakalimutan ("forgotten"), evoking themes of obscurity, memory, and mystery.
+The place bears a striking resemblance to the legendary Biringan, which is also associated with narratives of enchantment, mysterious disappearances, and supernatural encounters.
+These all closely reflect the film's narrative and thematic foundation.